szkertesz/assets/pw-rep.md

 Enhancing Code Quality on X: I’m planning to propose practices that improve our code quality, e.g. coding style guides, naming conventions, and documenting best practices.
 I believe improving code health has a positive impact on web performance.
 Personal Growth: Committed to improving my own skills in web performance analysis, web accessibility, and I’m enthusiastic about sharing this knowledge with the team.

+***

+# Modernization Ideas for the M Tech Stack

+## 1. Enable GHCP Access
+ghcp, a code completion and automation tool developed by gh and oa, is already available within the organization but has restricted entitlement processes.
+Providing access to the development team could significantly boost productivity by:
+- Automating mundane, error-prone tasks (e.g., refactoring large stylesheet files).
+- Serving as a learning resource.
+- Accelerating development through intelligent suggestions.

+## 2. Provide Access to C
+C, a widely used documentation platform within the firm, could benefit the development team by centralizing knowledge and improving collaboration.
+Granting access would support efficient knowledge transfer and better documentation practices.

+## 3. Modernize the Monolithic Website
+The current monolithic website can be modernized through an incremental approach, allowing legacy and new codebases to coexist during the transition.
+Key steps include:
+- Developing a detailed transition plan.
+- Researching appropriate patterns and methodologies for incremental modernization.
+- Reviewing relevant case studies.
+- Engaging the development team and the current platform provider to ensure a smooth execution.

+---